rochoa85/PepFun/README.md

 ```
 arguments:
   -h, --help            show this help message and exit
-  -m MODE               Choose a mode to run the script from two options:
+  -m MODE               Choose a mode to run the script from two options: 1)
-                        1) sequence, 2) structure.
+                        sequence, 2) structure.
   -s PEP_SEQ            Sequence of peptide to be analyzed
   -p PEP_STR            Structure that will be used for the analysis
   -c PEP_CHAIN          Chain of the peptide in the structure
-  -b PEP_CONFORMATION   Conformation of the peptide in the structure that will
+  -b PEP_CONFORMATION   Conformation of the peptide.
+Options: linear
-                        be used to plot hydrogen bonds.
-This can be infered from the PDB file.
-Options: linear, cyclic
+                        (default), cyclic
   -d DSSP_ROUTE         Route where the mkdssp program is located.
+By default
-By default it is located in the auxiliar folder
+                        it is located in the auxiliar folder
-  -t CONTACT_THRESHOLD  Threshold (in angstroms) to count contacts between the peptide and
+  -t CONTACT_THRESHOLD  Threshold (in angstroms) to count contacts between the
-                        the protein
+                        peptide and the protein
  ```

 The main argument required is the mode, which is *sequence* or *structure* depending on the analysis.
 If the *sequence* mode is selected, an amino acid string should be provided.
-The *structure* mode is selected, various arguments should be provided.
-These include the path to the PDB file having the peptide alone or in complex with a protein, the chain ID of the peptide in the structure, the conformation of the peptide (by default it is *linear*, or can be *cyclic*), and a contact threshold to count the interactions of the peptide with the protein chains (by default is *4.0* (angstroms)).
+If the *structure* mode is selected, various arguments should be provided.
+These include the path to the PDB file having the peptide alone or in complex with a protein, the chain ID of the peptide in the structure, the conformation of the peptide (by default it is *linear*, or can be *cyclic*), and a contact threshold to count the interactions of the peptide with the protein chains (the default is *4.0* (angstroms)).

 PepFun can be also ran as a module within another script to use its functionalities and combine the output with other tools.
 See the Jupyter Tutorial for examples (tutorial_PepFun.ipynb).